SnapdragonStudios/snapdragon-oc/README.md

 1. Sync the submodule to get [ios-cmake](https://github.com/leetal/ios-cmake.git). git submodule init git submodule update
-   You might need to call "git submodule add https://github.com/leetal/ios-cmake.git" in the directory of sdoc\Source\app\submodules if submodule init/update fail
+   You might need to call "git submodule add https://github.com/leetal/ios-cmake.git" in the directory of Source\app\submodules if submodule init/update fail
-2. Open the **Terminal** at the source folder and enter `Source/app/FuzzyCuling`, execute the following command to generate Xcode project to `build` folder.
+2. Open the **Terminal** at the source folder and enter `Source/app/FuzzyCulling`, execute the following command to generate Xcode project to `build` folder.
    ```
    chmod 755 GenerateProjectFiles_ios.command
    GenerateProjectFiles_ios.command